raphhbw/WAKE_workshops/machine_learning/README.md

 Machine Learning
 ===
 This folder contains all relevant resources for the Machine Learning workshops at WAKE.
+This workshop was delivered at WAKE from 25th to 29th July.

 If you think something could be improved, or spot any errors in any of the content, please submit a pull request to fix it -- all contributions are welcomed!